About

 As a result, only a few labs worldwide can perform such tests.

-This will take the form of a state-of-the-art electronic nose that will measure the presence of airborne hydroxyl and nitrate radicals in both indoor and outdoor settings.
+This has taken the form of a state-of-the-art electronic nose that will measure the presence of airborne hydroxyl radicals in both indoor and outdoor settings.
+This sensor platform has also been successfully tuned with different organic layers to selectively detect nitrogen dioxide, ozone, ammonia and HOx gas.

 AIR QUALITY IMPACT